DeclarativeHub/Layoutless/README.md

 )
 ```

 Next, we would prefer if the body would have some side margins, so it is not laid out from the edge to the edge of the screen.
-That is simple as insetting a view:
+That is as simple as insetting a view:

 ```swift
 let layout = stack(.vertical)(